firm logo

 Contact A Premises Liability Lawyer At DLopez Law Firm To Discuss Your Slip/Trip And Fall Accident Case In Florida Today

 Did you or a loved one sustain serious injuries due to a slip/trip and fall accident in Florida?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
-Skilled premises liability lawyer Dayle Lopez represents clients injured because of slip and fall accidents in Coral Gables, Miami, the Florida Keys, Miami-Dade County, Central Florida, North Florida, and throughout the State.
+Skilled premises liability lawyer Dayle Lopez represents clients injured because of slip and fall accidents in Miami, Miami, the Florida Keys, Miami-Dade County, Central Florida, North Florida, and throughout the State.
 Call 305-224-8354 or fill out our online contact form to schedule a free consultation about your case.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.